eniumeng/newCrayon/README.md

-# newcrayon
+# newCrayon

 1. introduction:

-    The newcrayon is a colorfull log library, which could be used both in nodejs and browser environment.
+    The newCrayon is a colorfull log library, which could be used both in nodejs and browser environment.

     This library will provide good-looking informations for developers.